RickyRomero/hello.rickyromero.com/projects/shut-up/index.md

 The core of Shut Up is an open source stylesheet called [shutup.css](https://github.com/panicsteve/shutup-css) by [Steven Frank](https://stevenf.com).
 Created in 2010, shutup.css acts as a user stylesheet to block comments on all websites.
 Because it's open source, anyone can contribute bug fixes or block comments on new websites.

-Shortly after, I created my first browser extension for Safari based on shutup.css (with permission).
+Shortly after Steven introduced shutup.css, I created my first browser extension for Safari based on the stylesheet (with permission).
 Safari extensions were pretty simple at the time, and so was mine: all it did was wrapped Steven's stylesheet in a convenient toolbar button that you could use to show comments.
 Later on I added features for remembering where users show comments and automatic stylesheet updates.

-In 2011, I ported this extension to Google Chrome, further refining the extension and adding some nice UI enhancements.
+In 2011, I ported this extension to Google Chrome, further refining it and adding some nice UI enhancements.

 (screenshot of Shut Up 2.5's options page)